aws-samples/ecs-service-connect-yelb-sample-app/service-connect-blog-post.md

 ![](images/service-connect-migration-example.png)

-For this migration example, we will be using the AWS CLI to update the 4 services that make up this sample YELB application.
+For this migration example, we will be using the AWS CLI to update the 4 services that make up this sample Yelb application.

 To simply the commands needed, we have created a `./scripts/use-service-connect.sh` script for you to use.